cculianu/electrum-cash-protocol/protocol-changes.rst

 Version 1.4.2
 =============
    * :func:`server.features` changed the requirement of key *hosts* from being MUST be present to RECOMMENDED.
-Note that ElectrumX will not peer with your server without this key.
+Note that Fulcrum and ElectrumX will not peer with your server without this key.

 Version 1.4.3
 =============